-- Preadmission testing - · Overall GPA in degree plan - · GPA of prerequisite courses - GPA of natural science courses completed in the degree plan - · Number of courses completed in the degree plan - · Non-degree plan science courses completed, such as chemistry, biology, life science, pathophysiology and nutrition - Non-degree plan academic courses such Sociology, History, Government, Statistics - Previous unsuccessful RN degree plan attempts, at other schools and Lee College, may impact admission
+- Preadmission testing - GPA of prerequisite courses - GPA of natural science courses completed in the degree plan - Number of courses completed in the degree plan - Non-degree plan science courses completed, such as chemistry, biology, life science, pathophysiology and nutrition - Non-degree plan academic courses such Sociology, History, Government, and Statistics - Previous unsuccessful RN degree plan attempts, at other schools and Lee College, may impact admission

 After receiving an invitation to enroll in the Associate Degree Nursing Program, students are required to take an Admission Assessment Exam.
-Though this is not a Pass/Fail exam, the exam scores will be noted and may be used by the ADN program for counseling and progression advisement and decisions.
+Though this is not a Pass/Fail exam, the exam scores will be noted and may be used by the ADN program for admission, counseling, and progression advisement and decisions.
 The exam also offers study methods which can aid the student during the course of the nursing program.
 Required payment is made at the cashier's office, and the receipt submitted to the Nursing Office prior to taking the exam.

-The Board of Nurse Examiners for the state of Texas requires schools to inform enrolled students (verbally and in writing) about eligibility requirements and to maintain students' signed receipt of the required information.
-The Board of Nurse Examiners has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in the state of Texas.
+The Texas Board of Nursing (BON) requires schools to inform enrolled students (verbally and in writing) about eligibility requirements and to maintain students' signed receipt of the required information.
+The BON has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in the state of Texas.
 The Board provides individuals the opportunity to petition for a Declaratory Order as to their eligibility in accordance with article 4519(a) of the Nursing Practice Act.
 View www.bon.state.tx.us for further information and forms.